What happens when a charge fails on a recurring donation plan in Fundraise Up?

-If a charge on a recurring donation plan fails, for example due to an issue with the donor's credit card, the plan will be placed into a "retrying" status.
-This means that the system will attempt to process the payment again at a later time, usually within a few days.
-Here’s more information about installment retries.
+When a recurring donation plan encounters a failed charge, such as due to an issue with the supporter’s credit card, Fundraise Up will automatically place the donation into a "pending" status.
+This means the system will attempt to process the payment again at a later time, usually within a few days.
+For more information on this process refer to our documentation on installment retries.

-By default, Fundraise Up uses machine learning to determine when to set a recurring plan's status to "failed" after charge attempts have been made.
-This default setting is designed to balance the opportunity to recover a recurring plan with avoiding potential fees for charge failures.
-While the machine learning option is configured by default, you can also select from seven other conditions:
+By default, Fundraise Up uses machine learning to optimally determine when to set a recurring plan's status to "failed" after unsuccessful charge attempts.
+This default setting balances the opportunity to recover a recurring plan with avoiding potential fees for repeated charge failures.

 • After 1 unpaid installment